This policy states when a visitor to Brown University may be reimbursed for travel expenses.

-- Have no anticipation of payment beyond the reimbursement of travel expenses.
+- Have no anticipation of payment beyond the reimbursement of travel expenses and/or

-- Be paid a fee for services, such as a guest speaker fee, honorarium, or fee for other services.
+- Be paid a fee for services, such as a guest speaker fee, honorarium, or fee for other services and/or

-Controller’s Office: The Controller’s Office ensures compliance with federal and state statutes as well as review and process transactions.
+Finance Division: The Accounts Payable Office and Tax Office in the Finance Division ensure compliance with federal and state statutes as well as review and process transactions.

 Cost Center Managers: Cost Center Managers ensure compliance with this and other relevant University Policies.
 The Cost Center Manager approves submitted transactions.

 Financial Coordinators: Financial Coordinators compile relevant supporting documentation and initiate transactions.

 Visitor: The Visitor is responsible to provide receipts to the financial coordinator.

 1) Review the purpose of the visitor payment: